 Also on DV you will find alerts to the best of what can be seen in the skies over the Hawai’i… Eclipses, conjunctions, meteors showers and more.
 You will know when and how to look, with times and positions accurate for the islands.
 This makes DV a useful resource for sky watchers across the pacific region.

 I am an electrical engineer, a photographer, an amateur astronomer, a telescope maker and more.
 Growing up in the Pacific Northwest, I have lived in Oregon, England, Arizona and now Hawaiʻi.
 Much family is also from the northwest, with ancestors buried in pioneer cemeteries, and relatives living from Portland to Bellingham.
-My heritage is similarly complex, a blend of Scottish, German and who knows what else, I am also a member of the Shoalwater Bay Tribe.
+My heritage is similarly complex, a blend of German, Scottish, Native American, and who knows what else.
+I am also a member of the Shoalwater Bay Tribe.

 Catching up with me can be a challenge.
 Normally I can be found working atop the magnificent summit, sometimes migrating to the sea for underwater excursions or many points in between.
 On occasion I take a telescope out to enjoy a night under a dark sky.
-Perhaps volunteering at the Mauna Kea VIS, sharing the wonders of the night sky with visitors to the mountain.
+Often sharing that experience with visitors or school children around the island.